GioShepov/AireSprings/REQUIREMENTS/LinkedIn-and-email.md

-# / ASP.net (MVC is ok but if can avoid that it would be helpful) Remember no Linq.
+# ASP.net (MVC is ok but if can avoid that it would be helpful)
+(Remember no Linq.)

-Create a webform for data input/output
+## Create a webform for data input/output

 EmployeeID - Unique ID

 EmployeeLastName

 EmployeeFirstName

 EmployeePhone formatted (XXX) XXX-XXXX

 EmployeeZip

 HireDate formatted as MM/DD/YYYY

 Display data sorted ascending by date